 To this day I am quite comfortable in small spaces.
 Very likely this stems from our first years in Frankfurt, where we were crammed together with two other families in an apartment meant for one.
 The address, Egelsbacherstraße 2 [Map Link] lies in the suburb of Niederrad, across the river from the city center.
 When I visited there a few years ago, one of the old residents told me that the row of houses on the even-numbered side of the street had survived the bombing, while the ones across the street had gone down.

-My mother and her mother Lydia and I lived in what had been the living room and dining room of the apartment.
+Three of us — my mother and her mother Lydia and I — lived in what had been the living room and dining room of the apartment.
 We partitioned the space by stretching poles across the tops of tall clothes cabinets (chiffoniers) and hanging blankets from the poles.
 It was crowded but it was cozy.
 Three families shared the kitchen and bathroom.
 A potbellied stove with a stovepipe running out the window provided heat when there was wood or coal.
 Getting a bath meant standing in a shallow cracked white enamel bowl and having my mom sponge me down with cold water.

 Grandmother Lydia was home with me all day, while my mother was off at work.
-Lydia did household work and saw that I was dressed and fed, when there was food.
+Lydia did household work and saw that I was dressed and fed as well as could be under the circumstances.
 She was kind but she was severely depressed.
 The loss of her husband, and then the bombing in Berlin, her home, had taken a toll on her mind as well as on her house.
 She saw Biblical visions of seven flaming swords in the sky and felt that the end of the world was near.
 She would talk to herself in a harsh and confused way, and sometimes she would not recognize me, and then I would find some little nook or cranny in our crowded little warren and hide from her.
 I could even slip out without being missed.

 Outside there were ruins everywhere.
 In 1989 I was in Oakland during the Loma Prieta earthquake, which brought down a few buildings, leaving heaps of rubble.
 I felt right at home, except that there was so little of it.
 I read somewhere that Allied bombing destroyed 85 per cent of the structures in Frankfurt during the war.
 Parts of the city consisted of little more than mountains of rubble.
-Rubble formed the landscape like hills of oats and barley formed the background in Fürstenhagen.
+Rubble defined the landscape here, much like hills planted with oats and barley formed the background in the Fürstenhagen village.

 Parents strictly forbade their children to play on the rubble heaps.
 They contained unexploded bombs.
 They were unstable and continued to collapse.
 There were dead people buried in them.
 No matter: kids played on the rubble, myself no exception.
 The rubble heaps were my park, jungle gym, play house, treasure island, amusement park, Disneyland.
 Soon weeds sprouted on the rubble, dandelions bloomed, cats and dogs moved in to chase the rats, and were themselves chased by people for food, all adding to the irresistible charm.
 In places, the only way to get from point A to point B was across the rubble, and regular trails formed, as you can see in this old news photo showing two girls carrying a Christmas tree across the ruins in Frankfurt.
 To be sure, work was underway to clear the debris and rebuild, but that took years.